elbeardmorez/vim-loclist-follow/README.md

 # vim-loclist-follow

 ## description
 Use this plugin to enable automatic updating of the selected location list item based on the current cursor position.
-The nearest item with be selected.
+The item selected is determined by the target type which by default selects the nearest item.

 Tested against Syntastic and Ale setups with dozens of unique / split buffer windows opened (and their respective location list windows open (and closed) and populated) with no noticable lag.
 Please report any issues.